bldrs-ai/ifctool/README.md

-# tools
+# ifctool
-Command line tools for working with models
+Command line tool for working with IFC models

 ## Install